AlchemyCMS/alchemy-angular/README.md

-# AngularJS integration for AlchemyCMS
+# AngularJS integration for Alchemy CMS

-Provides Rails generators and Angular controllers and directives for seamless integration of AlchemyCMS within your AngularJS powered one page frontend app.
+Provides Rails generators and Angular controllers and directives for seamless integration of "Alchemy CMS":http://alchemy-cms.com within your AngularJS powered one page frontend app.

 ## Installation